naobservatory/mag/docs/nao.md

 Nextflow pipelines consist of two main file types:
 1. `.nf` files that contain the pipeline code
     - [`main.nf`](../main.nf) is the main pipeline file that is executed when the pipeline is run, it can be thought of as a wrapper script/entry point
-    - [`mag.nf`](../workflows/mag.nf) contains the main workflow and logic for the pipeline, including loading the processes, specifying the order in which they are executed and channels, to load the input data and pass it between processes
+    - [`mag.nf`](../workflows/mag.nf) contains the main workflow and logic for the pipeline, including loading the processes, specifying the order in which they are executed, and channels, to load the input data and pass it between processes
     - [`modules/**.nf`](../modules) contains the individual modules that are used in the pipeline
 2. `.config` files that contain the pipeline configuration
     - [`nextflow.config`](../nextflow.config) contains the default pipeline configuration for all parameters and profiles
     - [`conf/**.config`](../conf) contains additional pipeline configuration
-        - [`base.config`](../conf/base.config) contains the pipeline resources and error strategy configuration each process as part of the base profile (enabled by default)
+        - [`base.config`](../conf/base.config) contains the configuration for the base profile (enabled by default), that specifies the resources and error strategy for each process
         - [`modules.config`](../conf/modules.config) contains the pipeline configuration for the modules including extra arguments for the tools and specifies what output files that get copied to the results directory
         - [`engaging.config`](../conf/engaging.config) contains the pipeline configuration for the Engaging cluster
         - [`illumina.config`](../conf/illumina.config) contains the pipeline configuration for Illumina data